Mirmix/nanoGPT-Attention-Routing/README_ROUTING.md

 #### Model Comparison

-The comparison shows the routing model achieving better validation BPC throughout training:
+The comparison shows the routing model achieving similar validation BPC throughout training, despite it only using 6 attention heads (out of 12):

 ![Model Comparison](assets/model_comparison.png)